hfp/libxstream/documentation/libxstream_contrib.md

 This is the contribution policy for LIBXS and LIBXSTREAM.
-Both projects follow the same policy, so the text is project-neutral: it is maintained in LIBXS (`documentation/libxs_contrib.md`) and copied into dependent projects by `make policies`, the same way `Makefile.inc` is shared.
+Both projects follow the same policy, so the text is project-neutral: it is maintained in LIBXS (`documentation/libxs_contrib.md`) and copied into dependent projects by `make documentation`, the same way `Makefile.inc` is shared.
 Please edit it in LIBXS — the copy is overwritten whenever the original changes.

 The code base is small, long-lived, and read far more often than it is written,